-As the world of technology goes gaga over the metaverse, more than one-third of consumers (35 percent) have never heard of the buzzword, according to a new report.
+According to a new report, as the world of technology goes gaga over the metaverse, more than one-third of consumers (35 percent) have never heard of the buzzword.

 Only 6 percent of people identify as being comfortable enough in their understanding of the metaverse to explain it to others.

 “This is a helpful signal to temper short term expectations of the metaverse, and its potential impact on consumer’s daily life,” said Kyle Rees, senior director analyst.